davejoe506/bikeshare-case-study/README.md

 Since an appended version of the previous 12 months of trip data would be millions of observations, I decided to import the data into BigQuery and use SQL to explore and process the data.

-Notes
 * I appended tables for each month from July 2021 to June 2022 to create one table that covers the previous year of trips.
-In addition, I added new variables that could potentially be useful during analyis:
+The appended table has 3,205,919 observations.
+In addition, I added new variables that could potentially be useful during analysis:
   * ride length
   * day of week
   * season (i.e. Winter, Spring, etc.)
 A view of this query can be found here.
+* To further inspect and explore the appended table, I conducted some data validation diagnostics:
+  * I checked for duplicate observations and did not find any.
+A view of this query can be found here.
+  * I checked for null values in all fields.
+Null values were found in the start station name and ID fields, as well as the end station name, ID, and locational fields, but were not found in any non-station-related fields.
+A view of this query can be found here.
+    * I checked to see if I could deduce any null start station and end station values based on populated values in corresponding fields, but I was not able to reliably deduce any null values.
+A view of this queries can be found here, here, and here.
+  * I returned a list of the distinct values in the start station name and end station name fields and looked at how they compared.
+All of the start station name values can be found in the end station name field, and the end station name field contains two additional values: "V1 Warehouse Test Station" and ""Motivate Tech Office".
+    *

 ## :five: Data Analysis and Visualizations